cylentro/LaunchBox/frontend/docs/courses/prompting-101/chapter-2_the-art-of-the-conversation_your-first-prompts.md

 ---
 layout: doc

 title: Chapter 2 - The Art of the Conversation - Your First Prompts
 description: Master the art of AI conversation.
 This guide for beginners teaches how to write effective prompts by breaking down their core anatomy—context, task, specificity—with practical, real-world examples.

+ogTitle: Chapter 2 - The Art of the Conversation - Your First Prompts
+ogDescription: Master the art of AI conversation.
+This guide for beginners teaches how to write effective prompts by breaking down their core anatomy—context, task, specificity—with practical, real-world examples.

 prev:
   text: Chapter 1 - What is Generative AI?
   link: /courses/prompting-101/chapter-1_what-is-generative-ai